Run Day Schedule

 If you choose to drive to the event, we recommend parking in the Rose Garden Lots off of Pipeline Road, indicated in yellow on the map here.
 There is additional parking down the side of Pipeline Road plus some parking in front of the Train Yard.

-A reminder that ALL parking in Stanley Park is $2 for 2 hours or $5 a day.
+A reminder that ALL parking in Stanley Park is $2.25/hour or $6 a day.
+Save time in line by using the Pay-by-phone app, location number 3696.

 Click map image to enlarge or download printer-friendly parking map (325 KB).